-In order to qualify for Independent Study, a parent must make a request of the teacher and the school office at least 72 hours prior to the absence.
-Independent Study must be for a minimum of three school days, and typically no longer than 14 school days.
+In order to qualify for Independent Study, a parent must make a request of the teacher and the school.
+Short-term independent study is 1 to 15 school days.
+An agreement must be signed by the student, the parent/guardian, and the teacher.
 Students must complete all assigned work to receive full credit.
 Completed work should be returned on the day the student returns to school.